Volume 15, Issue 6 (November & December 2024) BCN 2024, 15(6): 745-758 | Back to browse issues page

 Abstract:

-Mild cognitive impairment (MCI) is a transitional state between normal aging and dementia.
-Bi-hemispheric transcranial direct current stimulation (tDCS) modulates cortical excitability and interhemispheric interaction.
-The dorsolateral prefrontal cortex (DLPFC), is involved in executive control and working memory.
-The present study aimed to investigate whether stimulating the left DLPFC while suppressing the right DLPFC can influence brain waves and cognitive abilities in patients with MCI.
+Introduction: Mild cognitive impairment (MCI) is a transitional state between normal aging and dementia.
+Bihemispheric transcranial direct current stimulation (tDCS) modulates cortical excitability and interhemispheric interaction.
+The dorsolateral prefrontal cortex (DLPFC) is involved in executive control and working memory.
+The present study investigates whether stimulating the left DLPFC while suppressing the right DLPFC can influence brain waves and cognitive abilities in patients with MCI.

-Thirty-six MCI patients were randomly allocated into active and sham tDCS groups.
+Methods: A total of 36 MCI patients were randomly allocated into active and sham tDCS groups.
 Ten sessions of active or sham tDCS were applied.
 The anode electrode was placed on the left DLPFC (F3) and the cathode on the right (F4).
-Memory assessment was performed by the Wechsler Memory Scale-Revised (WMS-R) before, immediately after, and three months after the intervention.
-Resting-state electroencephalography were performed before and immediately after tDCS.
-The absolute and relative powers of different frequency bands and the coherence between electrodes were calculated using the Neurogiude software.
+Memory assessment was performed using the Wechsler memory scale-revised (WMS-R) before, immediately after, and three months after the intervention.
+Resting-state electroencephalography (EEG) was performed before and immediately after tDCS.
+The absolute and relative powers of different frequency bands and the coherence between electrodes were calculated using the NeuroGuide software, version 3.2.4.

 Type of Study: Original | Subject: Cognitive Neuroscience